shift-left-test/baremetal-test-example/README.md

 ## How to build and run

-You can build and run the baremetal application on QEMU using the following command:
+You can build and run the baremetal application on QEMU inside the container using the following command:

     $ cd /test
     $ cmake .